 2.1) Use a workflow map – a workflow map or a flow chart is a visual representation of specific tasks within the process.
 Creating a detailed workflow map helps you spot problems within the workflow and ensure that all the stakeholders are on the same page about the work.
 A workflow map enables accurate digital workflow definition.
 Using smart visual workflow automation software helps you create effective process workflows.
 A good workflow map helps you design or choose a digital workflow software that will ease out the pain points identified in the process analysis step and identify the tasks perfect for automation.

 2.2) Communicate with the team – once the workflow map is created, the roles and responsibilities for each step in the workflow are also clear.
 The current process has stakeholders assigned to each step in the process.
-It is important to talk with each stakeholder to see if anything is missing or mismatching between the assigned roles and responsibilities.
-Providing absolute clarity to the stakeholders on the intention and manner of digital transition is important for successful transition.
+It is important to talk with each stakeholder to see if anything is missing or mismatched between the assigned roles and responsibilities.
+Providing absolute clarity to the stakeholders on the intention and manner of digital transition is important for a successful transition.

-2.3) Research use cases – researching on use cases of digital transitions that have been undertaken within the organization and outside is a good idea.
+2.3) Research use cases – Research on use cases of digital transitions that have been undertaken within the organization and outside is a good idea.
 You can learn from these examples and come up with the right path to digitizing the process.
 There could be several companies that have had similar issues with their processes and have executed digital transitions successfully.
 The challenges they underwent and methods adopted to overcome them could be very useful in building your digital transition plan.

 Designing and deploying –

-after all the research on the digital solution to your process, you should be having a fair idea on how you want the solution to look like and what needs to be achieved.
+after all the research on the digital solution to your process, you should be having a fair idea of how you want the solution to look like and what needs to be achieved.

 3.1) Choosing the workflow software- While choosing the digital workflow solutions consider the following points.